se-panfilov/vue-notifications/README.md

   warn: 'warn'
 }

-miniToastr.init({types: toastTypes})
+// This step requires only for mini-toastr, just an initialization miniToastr.init({types: toastTypes})

+// Here we are seting up messages output to `mini-toastr`
+// This mean that in case of 'success' message we will call miniToastr.success(message, title, timeout, cb)
+// In case of 'error' we will call miniToastr.error(message, title, timeout, cb)
+// and etc.
-// Here we setup messages output to `mini-toastr` function toast ({title, message, type, timeout, cb}) {
+function toast ({title, message, type, timeout, cb}) {
   return miniToastr[type](message, title, timeout, cb) }

+// Here we map vue-notifications method to function abowe (to mini-toastr)
+// By default vue-notifications can have 4 methods: 'success', 'error', 'info' and 'warn'
-// Binding for methods .success(), .error() and etc. You can specify and map your own methods here.
+// But you can specify whatever methods you want.
-// Required to pipe our output to UI library (mini-toastr in example here)
-// All not-specified events (types) would be piped to output in console. const options = {
+// If you won't specify some method here, output would be sent to the browser's console const options = {
   success: toast,
   error: toast,